OpenEducationAnalytics/OEA-Gh-Pages/_use_case_process/set_up_modern_data_estate.md

          </button>
       </a>

- 2. Download this repo to your azure clouddrive
+ 2. Download this repo to your Azure clouddrive
 ```
 cd clouddrive
 ```